dlaurie/lua-apl/README.txt

     at the Lua level: inside an APL expression, you may use either of the look-alike characters.

+    The above layout pays some respect to tradition, with changes mostly being additions.

-3. Nothing to do with UTF-8, but you must follow the instructions are given in the comments to `apl.c` in order to get the module `apl_core`.
+3. Nothing to do with UTF-8, but you must follow the instructions
+    given in the comments to `apl.c` in order to get the module `apl_core`.

 4. Rebuild your Lua to make it recognize APL input and act accordingly.